bgrins/devtools-snippets/README.md

 ![Chrome Snippets](screenshots/chrome-snippets.png)

 ## To Use DevTools Snippets in Firefox Scratchpad

+* Note: you can read more about [scratchpad at the  Firefox developers tools documentation](https://developer.mozilla.org/en-US/docs/Tools/Scratchpad)*

 * Open Firefox.
 * Go to `Tools` > `Web Developer` > `Scratchpad`.